MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 Pay close attention - you'll be quizzed.

 If you're not comfortable with async JavaScript, callbacks and promises, make sure you study and practice these before arriving at the bootcamp.
+They'll be important for many of the exercises.

 ## Overview of the day